ER-Visualizer/Visualizer/user_guide/docs/index.md

 by clicking on the "download" button in the navigation bar.
 ![How Upload CSV](howuploadcsv.png)

-#### CSV
+## CSV

+1. Each row represents 1 patient, and each column its attributes
-1. Must have columns with following names(outlined in global_strings.py):
+2. Must have columns with following names(outlined in global_strings.py):
    * time: Indicates the start_time of the patient, i.e when the patient comes into the hospital.
    * id: id of the simulation object(patient in this case)
    * acuity: 1-5
-2. For predicted columns, values must be: {"TRUE", "FALSE"}
+3. For predicted columns, values must be: {1 for True, 0 for False}
-3. For frequency columns, values must be: >= 0
+4. For frequency columns, values must be: >= 0

 ## FAQ
 Everyone list out two  questions they remember Daniela had or would be commonly asked and add answers